Anu Choudhury

-Anu Choudhury is an Indian actress, politician and activist who predominantly works in Odia, Telugu, Chhattisgarhi, Bengali and Hindi films.
-She has starred in more than 65 films.
-Her debut Odia film was Maa Goja Bayani.
+Anusuya Dash Choudhury, known professionally as Anu Choudhury, is an Indian actress and politician who predominantly works in Odia, Bengali, Telugu, and Hindi films.
+Her debut Odia film was Maa Gojabayani in 1999.

 Career

 Career in Odia film industry

 Anu began her career in Odia film as a child artist.
 She acted in two movies, Badhu Nirupama and Mamata Mage Mula with very small roles.
-Her first film as main lead actress was Maa Gojabayani in 1998.
+Her first film as main lead actress was Maa Gojabayani in 1999.
 In her first movie though there were no such big stars, but still with her effort she was eligible to compete with Rachana Banerjee in Ollywood during that period.
 She won praise for her acting in the film.
 For her first movie she got Odisha State Film Award for Best Actress for that movie in Chalachitra Jagat award.
 Since then, she has acted in a number of films, Biswaprakash.
 In Biswaprakash she acted with actress Nandita Das which movie is a part of Indian Panorama.

 Then she did movies like Mana Rahigala Tumari Thare, Maa-O-Mamata, Gare Sindura Dhare Luha.
 For Gare Sindura Dhare Luha movie she got Orissa State Film Awards as best actress.
 Anu next appeared in the movie Rakhi Bandhili Mo Rakhiba Mana.
 She also acted in Sashu Ghara Chalijibi which was produced by Rajshri Productions and co-starred Siddhanta Mahapatra.

 Her first film in Bengali was Ram Lakshman but Surya was released first in 2004.
 Both films had Prosenjit Chatterjee in the male lead.
 She has also acted in a Telugu movie Subha Bela directed by V.B.
 Ramana.
 Anu gave a super hit movie " Maa Gojabayani" at the entry of her into film industry.
 Her 1st Telugu movie was Subhavela.
 At the peak of her career she got married and after a very short time period, she had seven releases as lead actress in a single year 2007 out of which four were hits.
 Due to some personal issues she left Odia industry for two years and back to industry after two years with two flop movies.
 But again she gave a hit number with " Pahili Raja" in which she played a cop character.

 In 2022, she debuted in Odia television with Sarbajita Anu on Zee Sarthak.